azadag/hh-poverty-comps/README.md

 ## Introduction
 Creates international comparisons of market and post transfer household poverty rates by household type (partner, children status) for use with LIS micro-data.
-A blog post by M. Bruenig got me interested in playing with this data [data](http://www.demos.org/blog/4/14/14/single-mother-child-poverty-myth)
+A blog post by M. Bruenig got me interested in playing with this  [data](http://www.demos.org/blog/4/14/14/single-mother-child-poverty-myth)

 Stata code is used with the [LIS Data Center's](http://www.lisdatacenter.org/) cross-country micro-data LISSY interface.
 Code needs to be manually adjusted for each country that is added to the list.